KSP-KOS/KOS/doc/source/language/syntax.rst

 --------------------------

 Concepts that many other languages have, that are missing from **KerboScript**, are listed below.
 Many of these are things that could be supported some day, but at the moment with the limited amount of developer time available they haven't become essential enough to spend the time on supporting them.

-**user-made functions**
-    There are built-in functions you can call, but you can't make your own in the script.
-The closest you can come to this is to make a separate script file and you can ``RUN`` the script file from another script file.

-**local variables**
-    All variables are in the same global namespace.
-You can't make local variables.
-If homemade functions are ever supported, that is when local variables would become useful.

 **user-made structures or classes**
     Several of the built-in variables of **kOS** are essentially "classes" with methods and fields, however there's currently no way for user code to create its own classes or structures.
 Supporting this would open up a *large* can of worms, as it would then make the **kOS** system more complex.